 - 8 to 10 drops of lavender essential oil

-Combine ingredients and mix well.
-Transfer to a mason jar with a lid and let it rest for a couple of days so the essential oils are incorporated.
-Add a handful of bath salts to warm bath water.
-The Epsom Salts help relieve sore muscles and the lavender help relieve stress.
-Enjoy!
-To dry rosemary and lavender, use the hanging method above or remove the needles and flowers from the stems.
-Place them on a dehydrator tray for a few hours until the herbs are completely dried.
+Combine the ingredients and mix well.
+Transfer it to a mason jar with a lid and let it rest for a couple of days so the essential oils are incorporated.
+Add a handful of lavender bath salts to warm bath water.

 2. Make lavender antiseptic spritzer with 1 cup water, 2 tablespoons of lavender infused witch hazel, 5-10 drops of lavender essential oil – all placed in an 8 oz spray bottle.